winsys/ms/README.md

 # Requirements

 This is very old project.
-You will need to find and install:
+You will need to install:

 * Delphi 5.0

-* MySQL 4.0.20-27 (libmysql in root directory)
+* MySQL 4.0.20-27 (libmysql can be found in full archive)

-Components source included
+* Components (source codes included)

 # Full archive